sirius-ms/sirius/README.md

 SIRIUS does not identify the (2D or 3D) structure of compounds, nor does it look up compounds in databases.
-There are other tools for this purpose, e.g. CSI:FingerId, MetFrag, CFM, and MAGMa.
+There are other tools for this purpose, e.g. CSI:FingerID, MetFrag, CFM, and MAGMa.

 SIRIUS can be used within an analysis pipeline.
 For example you can identify the molecular formula of the ion and the fragment peaks and use